sidebase/nuxt-auth/README.md

 })
 ```

 This is inspired by [the getServerSession](https://next-auth.js.org/tutorials/securing-pages-and-api-routes#securing-api-routes) of NextAuth.js.
-It also avoids an external, internet call to the `GET /api/auth/sessions` endpoint, instead directly calling a pure JS-method.
+It also avoids an external, internet call to the `GET /api/auth/sessions` endpoint, instead directly performing a JS-function call for vastly improved performance.

+The `session` object above has the same interface as [the universal session interface shown above](#the-session-interface).

 ##### Server-side endpoint protection